30 Simple Habits People Who Genuinely Love Being Alone Practice Every Single Day

 To love someone else, you have to love yourself.
 This helps you develop your own self-worth without relying on someone to reassure you.

-Emily Francos is a writer who covers astrology, pop culture and relationships.
+Emily Francos is a writer and editor whose work focuses primarily on astrology, lifestyle, and relationships.